Glutanimate/logos/social/README.md

 ### Copyright

-The YouTube logo is © YouTube 2017.
-Used under the guidelines for utilizing YouTube brand resources.
+All logos are © their respective brands/creators.

-The Twitter logo is © Twitter 2017.
-Used under the guidelines for utilizing Twitter brand resources.
+Used under the respective guidelines for utilizing brand resources.

+The GitHub and email logos are based on [larsenwork/web.svg.min](https://github.com/larsenwork/web.svg.min).